fastapi/fastapi/docs/en/docs/deployment/deta.md

 ## Create a new project in Space

-Now that you've authenticated with the Space CLI, use it to create a new [Space Project](https://deta.space/docs/en/basics/projects):
+Now that you've authenticated with the Space CLI, use it to create a new <a href="https://deta.space/docs/en/basics/projects" class="external-link" target="_blank">Space Project</a>:

 ```console
 $ space new